wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnetcore-auth-code.md

 ASP.NET Core automatically populates `HttpContext.User` with the information Okta sends back about the user.
 You can check whether the user is logged in with `User.Identity.IsAuthenticated` in your actions or views, and see all of the user's claims in `User.Claims`.

-The [ASP.NET Core MVC samples repo][example-repo] has more examples of authenticating and interacting with the user's information (claims).
+The [ASP.NET Core Samples repository][example-repo] has more examples of authenticating and interacting with the user's information (claims).

 If you want to do more with the user, you can use the [Okta .NET SDK] to get or update the user's details stored in Okta.